 Increment with an expression function allows

-deployment to avoid reaching an inconsistent state.
+the program's deployment to avoid an inconsistent state.

 Consider the incorrect call to